OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 - Libraries are about information.
 DEMS2, DEMS6, DEMS5, DEMS9, DEMS8
 - Libraries are the original open source people.
 Open data is the library's future.
 DEMS9, DEMS5.
 - Open data is a new literacy, and libraries need to be on top of it.
 DEMS9, DEMS5, DEMS3.
 "We're giving people what they want if they knew about it," DEMS6.
 - Reference librarians and other key staff should absolutely be trained on open data.
-DEMS1, DEMS9, DEMS7
+DEMS1, DEMS9, DEMS7, (ND5, note success of staff training for these librarians)
 - Open data advances a better publishing ecosystem, one that doesn't hide information behind proprietary walls.
 DEMS1

 ## Suggestions about how to support open data efforts at public libraries